raspberrypilearning/the-big-minecraft-piano/worksheet.md

 This project uses Sonic Pi to play the music, Minecraft to visualise the piano and act as your input, and Python to build the piano and act as a way for Sonic Pi and Minecraft to communicate with each other.

+This project cover lots of Computer Science concepts, such as creating functions, using for loops and network communication.

 ## Receiving messages in Sonic Pi

 The first step in this project is to try and send notes from Python to Sonic Pi.
-This is possible because Sonic Pi has Open Sound Control server, that can listen out for messages sent by other pieces of software.
+This is possible because Sonic Pi uses Open Sound Control (OSC).
+This is a way for sound synthesizers to communicate with each other over a network.

 1. The first thing to do is to tell Sonic Pi to listen out for messages.
-Load up Sonic Pi by clicking on `Menu` > `Programming` > `Sonic Pi`
+Load up Sonic Pi by clicking on `Menu` > `Programming` > `Sonic Pi`, and then click into `Buffer 0` to start writing code.

 1. You just need a few lines of code in your Sonic Pi file, which are explained below.